Free Tool · Move-In Checklist

-To get started, fill out the details about your new home below.
-Select your room focus and style preferences to receive a curated list of decor items that fit your budget and landlord’s rules.
+How to use Fill out the details about your new home below.
+Select your room focus and style preferences to receive a curated list of decor items that fit your budget and rental restrictions.

-Input Your Space Specs: Tell us about your apartment type, square footage, and the specific room you want to transform.
+1. Input your space specs.
+Tell us about your apartment type, square footage, and the specific room you want to transform.

-Set Your Style & Budget: Choose your preferred aesthetic and budget range so we can suggest items that look great and fit your wallet.
+2. Set your style and budget.
+Choose your preferred aesthetic and budget range so we can suggest items that look great and fit your wallet.

-Define Rental Rules: We filter recommendations based on your landlord’s restrictions to ensure every decor piece is damage-free and move-out friendly.
+3. Define rental rules.
+We filter recommendations based on your landlord’s restrictions to ensure every piece is damage-free and move-out friendly.

-Get Your Checklist: Receive a custom-tailored shopping and decor list designed to make your new space feel like home instantly.
+4. Get your checklist.
+Receive a custom-tailored shopping and decor list designed to make your new space feel like home instantly.

 How can I decorate a rental without losing my security deposit?